JoeyBernhardt/p-temp/p-temp-marcus/marcus_fitting_results_2016_12_14.md

 For both the low and high phosphorus treatments we see what appears to be a non-linear trend, with the fitted carrying capacity **K** steadily increasing with temperature until around 20 degrees C, and then dropping.
 When fitting a linear regression, this pattern manifests itself as a negative slope (and thus a negative activation energy), but given the apparent non-linear trend, linear regression is not appropriate.

-It's interesting that we also see a similar pattern in the experimental data itself.
+I also recall seeing a similar pattern in the experimental data itself, when we plot the maximum observed abundances for phytoplankton.
 Given the perceived shape of the curve, attempting non-linear regression with a function such as the schoolfield model seems appropriate.

 The mean K's do appear to be larger for the full-phosphorus treatments, and this can also be seen by calling `t.test(data = fittedpdata, K~Phosphorus)`, however the difference is **not significant** in this case (for now). _As an aside, it is worth noting that we can also call a t-test on the log-transformed data; but this is in some sense a very different (but still valid) kind of test.
 In this case the t-test would be comparing the **geometric** means, which do have meaning when dealing with dynamical systems that can exhibit periodic cycling._